wadesalazar/open-vds/README.md

 Latest build of the [**OpenVDS-Documentation**](http://osdu.pages.community.opengroup.org/platform/domain-data-mgmt-services/seismic/open-vds)

 ### Building
+If OpenVDS is built with the AWS integration then git needs to be in the PATH.

 NOTE: CMake will download 3rdparty dependencies the first time CMake is run on the OpenVDS repository.
 This will take some time, so be patient.
 This will not